julianlk522/modeep-frontend/README.md

 Simple, effective social bookmarking and search.

-Share and discover the best web's best gems.
+Share and discover the web's best gems.